Millions of gallons of toxic fracking chemicals are dumped into the ocean each year.

 Dirty energy endangers our ocean in every phase of its extraction, transportation, and usage.
 Our historic dependency on limited fuel sources benefits a few at the cost of everyone else.

 Even before oil and gas can be extracted, the fossil fuel industry poses a serious threat to ocean animals.
 Seismic airgun blasting, an incredibly dangerous and loud process used to locate oil and gas reserves below the seafloor, has essentially created an acoustic smog throughout the ocean.
-Since water amplifies and echoes any sound ten fold, the growing cacophony from the fossil fuel industry has become dangerously deafening.
-For instance, dolphins, whales, and most other marine mammals communicate, hunt, and orient themselves through sound— for many, the ability to hear is more important for social and reproductive success than the ability to see.
-Seismic airgun blasting is proving to be crippling for marine mammal populations, undermining all chances of recovery.
-Similarly, coral larvae find their way back home by swimming towards the sound of the bustling reef.
-The deafening cannon blasts block out these essential auditory cues, resulting in more and more larvae dying before they can reach its reef home.
-The noise does not stop when oil and gas reserves are found, for the drilling and extraction process is equally loud, dangerous, and overall destructive.
+Marine mammals, who rely heavily on their sense of hearing, are struggling to hunt and breed amidst the deafening cannon blasts.
+Similarly, more and more coral larvae are dying before reaching its reef home, unable to hear the sound of the bustling reef in the cacophony.
+The noise does not stop when oil and gas reserves are found, for the drilling and extraction process is equally loud and dangerous.